2ndQuadrant/pglogical/README.md

 gets writes from that upstream and nowhere else.
 The rule is that the downstream constraints must *not be more restrictive* than those on the upstream(s).

+### Unique constraints must not be deferrable

+On the downstream end pglogical does not support index-based constraints defined as `DEFERRABLE`.
+It will emit the error

+    ERROR: pglogical doesn't support index rechecks needed for deferrable indexes
+    DETAIL: relation "public"."test_relation" has deferrable indexes: "index1", "index2"

+if such an index is present when it attempts to apply changes to a table.

 ### DDL

 Automatic DDL replication is not supported.
 Managing DDL so that the provider and